szu-tera/szu-tera.github.io/README.md

 ## 👋 Welcome to TeRA Lab

 Text Reasoning and Analysis (TeRA) Lab is a research group at the Visual Computing Center, College of Computer Science and Software Engineering, Shenzhen University.
-TeRA is dedicated to research in Natural Language Processing and Large Language Models, exploring text-oriented AI technologies such as reasoning, representation, analysis, and agents.
+TeRA is dedicated to research in natural language processing and large language models, exploring text-oriented AI technologies such as reasoning, representation, analysis, and agents.

 ## 🔬 What We Work On